Salmon-Computer-Vision/salmon-computer-vision/utils/README.md

 ### Slowness in SD Card-powered microcontrollers

 If a microcontroller that relies on SD cards become slow, this could be due to SD card deterioration and should be replaced.
+SD cards are not ideal for heavy production use products and should be switched to an M.2 SSD if the microcontroller allows.

-However, it could fixed temporarily by removing unnecessary docker images and rebooting.
+One step, however, that could fix this issue temporarily is by removing unnecessary docker images and rebooting.

 Check docker images:
 ```bash